What is Shareholders Loan?

 - Shareholders Loan is another form of financing that the companies go for when they are at a very initial stage and can’t afford bank loans or debt financing or may not be getting the same because of anything concrete to show off to the lenders.
 In such cases, apart from putting in share capital, shareholders also give out loans to the company at fixed interest terms and conditions.

 - We can consider it as a hybrid form of financing, but the financing is of debt format.
 Interest is fixed but deferred.
 Repayment is subordinated to another debt financing, if any, but should be paid off before profit distribution to shareholders.

 - Most times, it is the company that is the borrower; however, at times, it is also the shareholder, who needs to borrow from the company.
 Although this is not considered as the generic meaning of the term, however, it might be considered as a negative shareholder loan from the perspective of the company.

 #1 – Working Capital

 At times the companies require quick financing for its working capital requirements.
-For this reason, it may go into a shareholder’s loan format because it needs on a regular basis and that too at a snap of the fingers otherwise its day to day operations are hampered.
-An example being the loan agreement between eBay PRC Holdings (Bvi) Inc. and Tom Online Inc., dated 20th December 2006 as per the archives of SEC.
+For this reason, it may go into a shareholder’s loan format because it needs regularly and that too at a snap of the fingers; otherwise, its day to day operations are hampered.
+An example being the loan agreement between eBay PRC Holdings (Bvi) Inc. and Tom Online Inc., dated December 20, 2006, as per the archives of SEC.

 #2 – Business Operations

 At times the purpose of the loan is not specified because there isn’t anyone particular use for the funds.
-A company might need additional funds and therefore instead of raising more equity, it prefers debt capital and therefore instead of going to an outside lender, it asks for the same from its own shareholders.
+A company might need additional funds, and therefore instead of raising more equity, it prefers debt capital, and therefore instead of going to an outside lender, it asks for the same from its shareholders.